matthewtapps/rollupspanprocessor/README.md

 - `make`
 - `podman` and `podman-compose` (or `docker compose`)
 - A [Honeycomb](https://ui.honeycomb.io/login) account (free tier is fine)
-- A Honeycomb API key for that account
+- A Honeycomb API key for that account, for the dataset you'd like to send to

 ### Using Nix